The loop equations for noncommutative geometries on quivers: The Makeenko-Migdal loop equations for the spectral action

 \end{enumerate}

 \end{remark}

-\begin{proof} Consider the unitarity $U_\de $ associated to the rooted edge $\de \in Q_1$, and consider as given by a fixed $\pS$-representation $R=\{ (A_v,H_v) ,(\phi_e, U_e)\}_{v,e} $ of $Q$.
-Next, consider the infinitesimal variation of the spectral action by the change of variable exclusively for the unitarity $U_\de$ at the edge $\de$ as follows.
+\begin{proof} Consider the unitary matrix $U_\de $ associated to the rooted edge $\de \in Q_1$, as given by a fixed $\pS$-representation $R=\{ (A_v,H_v) ,(\phi_e, U_e)\}_{v,e} $ of $Q$.
+Next, consider the infinitesimal variation of the spectral action by the change of variable exclusively for the unitary matrix $U_\de$ at the edge $\de$ as follows.
 Let

 where $Y$ is given in terms of arbitrary matrices $ \ii y_{k} \in \mathfrak{su}(n_{t(e),k})$ for $k=1,2,\ldots, l_{t(\de)}=: L$ by